Brian García

-Brian Alberto García Carpizo (born 31 October 1997) is a Mexican professional footballer who plays as a right-back for Liga MX club Club de Fútbol Pachuca, on loan from Liga MX club Toluca.
+Brian Alberto García Carpizo (born 31 October 1997) is a Mexican professional footballer who plays as a right-back for Liga MX club Toluca.

 International career

 García made his debut for the senior national team on 16 December 2023, in a friendly against Colombia.

 Personal life

 Brian's older brother, Alberto, is also a professional footballer who plays as a forward.